Arthur Morrison: Later life

 In 1906 Morrison donated some 1,800 Japanese woodblock prints to the British Museum.
 In 1911 he presented an authoritative work, The Painters of Japan, illustrated with paintings from his own collection.
 A sixth edition of A Child of the Jago came out the same year.
 In 1913 he retired from journalistic work, moving to a home in High Beach in Epping Forest.
 The same year Morrison sold his collection of Japanese paintings to Sir William Gwynne-Evans for £4,000, who donated it to the British Museum.
-On 7 January 1914, in King's Hall, Covent Garden, he was a member of the jury in the mock trial of John Jasper for the murder of Edwin Drood.
+On 7 January 1914, in King's Hall, Covent Garden, Morrison, W. W. Jacobs, and Hilaire Belloc were among the members of the jury in the mock trial of John Jasper for the murder of Edwin Drood.
 At this all-star event, arranged by The Dickens Fellowship, G. K. Chesterton was Judge and George Bernard Shaw appeared as foreman of the jury.
 Morrison's son Guy joined the army in 1914 to serve in World War I. In 1915 Morrison became a special constable in Essex and was credited with reporting news of the first Zeppelin raid on London.
 Meanwhile, he continued to publish works on art.
 In 1921 Guy Morrison died of malaria.
 Morrison was elected as a member of the Royal Society of Literature in 1924.

 In 1930 Morrison moved to his last home, in Chalfont St Peter, Buckinghamshire.
 In 1933 he published a short story collection, Fiddle o' Dreams and More.
 In 1935 he was elected to the Council of the Royal Society of Literature.

 Morrison died in 1945, leaving in his will his collection of Japanese paintings, prints and ceramics to the British Museum.
 He also directed that his library be sold and his private papers burned.

 Legacy

+Morrison's 1903 novel, The Hole in the Wall, was adapted into a BBC TV series in 1972, starring Joseph O'Conor, Peter Bayliss and Queenie Watts.

 The Arthur Morrison Society, formed in 2007, began with a public reading by Morrison's grave, followed by a talk by Stan Newens, who later wrote a book about Morrison.
 Since then, the Morrison Society has held talks and other events as part of the Loughton Festival, including a talk by Tim Clark of the British Museum about Morrison's Japanese art collection.
 There is a blue plaque dedicated to him near the site of his Loughton house, Salcombe Lodge.
 On 28 April 2019, actor Robert Crighton gave a reading of two of Morrison's detective stories at Loughton Baptist Church, a stone's throw from where Salcombe Lodge once stood.